ivargr/python-bioinformatics/virtual_environments/Exercises.md

 python3 -m pip install -e .
 ```

-Verify first by listing all Python packages that the package is installed:
+Verify first, by listing all Python packages, that the package is installed:

 ```
 python3 -m pip list